Velocity Merchant Services Logo

 2. It Modernizes Your Checkout Experience

-Mobile payments = faster lines, fewer errors, and way less stress for your staff and your customers.
+Mobile payments = faster lines, fewer errors, and way less stress for your staff and your customers when you’re working with a merchant services provider focused on small businesses.

 A smoother checkout process means: